Skip to content

-Why I Short-Listed the Cornell MPA Program
+Why I Short-Listed the Cornell Brooks MPA Program

-Mohamed El Messidy is a first-year CIPA student from Egypt.
+Mohamed El Messidy is a first-year Brooks School student from Egypt.
 A graduate of the American University in Cairo, he earned his undergraduate degree in Economics.
 He spent the past four years working at a government relations strategy and lobbying firm.
 Before that, he served in the Egyptian Ministry of International Cooperation.
 Mohamed is passionate about data-driven analysis in public policy and looks forward to using his MPA to address social and economic challenges in his home country.

 For a couple of years, I have been contemplating the idea of gaining a degree in public administration as a means to complement my practical experience with the know-how of evidence-based policymaking.
 I have spent a lot of time researching program offerings in the US, developing my own criteria, and creating a selective list.